 - 1. Note the location of all safety devices, i.e., fire extinguishers, safety shower. - 2.
-Standard Precautions are always to be followed, no exceptions. - 3.
-Personal Protective Equipment (eye shield, gloves, lab coat or apron) must be worn when manipulating specimens.
-NOTE: PPE must be removed, and hands washed before exiting the laboratory. - 4.
-Wash your hands with soap at the beginning and end of a lab session and any time gloves are removed. - 5.
+Standard Precautions are always to be followed, no exceptions. - Personal Protective Equipment gloves and a fully buttoned lab coat must be worn when manipulating specimens.
+In rare instances a face shield may be required if there is the potential for splattering.
+NOTE: PPE must be removed before exiting the laboratory. - 4.
+Wash your hands properly with soap at the beginning and end of a lab session and any time gloves are removed. - 5.
 Specimens must be centrifuged with stoppers on. - 6.
 Leave aisles free of any obstruction. - 7.
 No food or drink is allowed in the student laboratory. - 8.
 Long hair must be pulled back. - 9.
 Only closed-toe shoes are allowed in the laboratory.
 Students with inappropriate footwear will not be allowed to enter until the appropriate footwear is worn. - 10.
-Wash the work area with disinfectant (i.e. 10% Bleach) at the beginning and end of a lab session. - 11.
+Wipe down the work area with disinfectant (i.e., 10% bleach) at the beginning and end of each lab session and as needed. - 11.
 Regular trash does not go into biohazard waste bags.
 Only trash that is contaminated with blood or body fluids is to be placed in the red biohazard bags. - 12.
-Broken glass or needles are must be discarded into a Sharps container.
+Broken glass or needles must be discarded into a biohazard sharps container.
 NOTE: Broken glass must not be picked up with hands, use a broom and dustpan. - 13.
 Report any blood/body fluid exposure or injury to your instructor immediately